paulbradshaw/MED7373-Data-Journalism/week1/dj3chords.md

 3. Now, click one of the *small* buttons with the A-Z icon - don't click the big A-Z button or you'll start the advanced sorting wizard, and you don't need that.
 Both those small buttons will sort your data by the column you are in - the top one will sort from smallest to largest (or A to Z, or oldest to newest), and the other one will sort from largest to smallest (or Z to A, or newest to oldest).
 4. Try both so you can see the smallest entries and the largest ones - and try it in other columns too.

 That's it!
 The toolbar and the small buttons are the quickest way to sort - but you can also do a more powerful sort by clicking the large A-Z button or selecting the *Data* menu and then *Sort...* in Excel.
 This will bring up a wizard where you must specify which column to sort by, and which order to sort it in.
-In Google Sheets, there is no button: instead click the *Data* menu and then the relevant sort option.
+In Google Sheets, there is no button: instead click the *Data* menu and then the relevant sort option, and click *OK* to apply your sort.

+Simply sorting data in this way can give you a lead which you can follow up through a phonecall.

 ## Filtering

+Filtering

 ## Calculating percentages